ZTNA and iDMZ—The Gold Standard for OT Remote Access

 The Advantages of ZTNA 2.0 in the iDMZ

-Access is not just granted once; the ZTNA system continuously verifies the user’s identity and device health throughout the entire session.
+Access is not just granted once; the ZTNA system continuously verifies identity and device health throughout the session.

-The ZTNA Gateway is a hardened, purpose-built appliance.
-This drastically reduces the patching burden and exposure compared to a general-purpose Windows/Linux server.
+Hardened, purpose-built appliance.
+Drastically reduces the patching burden compared to a general-purpose Windows/Linux server.

-Policies are enforced based on identity and application.
-It allows you to safely manage multi-vendor access to disparate OT systems without complex firewall rules.
+Policies are enforced based on identity and application, allowing multi-vendor access without complex firewall rules.

-Implementing the iDMZ with a modern ZTNA solution is the most effective way to enable necessary remote access while maintaining the absolute security and integrity of a vessel’s critical operational systems.
+Implementing the iDMZ with ZTNA maintains the absolute security and integrity of a vessel’s critical operational systems.